About Us

 Non-executive Director

 Kathy Grigg joined the Board in December 2019.
-Ms Grigg is Chair of the Audit and Risk Committee and a member of the Remuneration, Nominations Committee and the Sustainability Committee.
+Ms Grigg is Chair of the Audit and Risk Committee and a member of the Sustainability Committee.

 Ms Grigg has an extensive background in finance and operational management, including as Finance Director of the Australian Wool Research and Promotion Corporation and leadership roles in agriculture sector organisations.